wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 Content Warnings: works *may* involve interaction and/or participation; specific warnings will be listed [here](/warnings) in May.

-Features: two contemporary solo performance works with varied content; works will vary in format.
+Features: two solo contemporary performance works with varied content; works will vary in format.

 Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a> via <mailto:boxoffice@contactmcr.com>

 #### About
 Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at the previous year’s [Emergency](/hab/emergency) (or occasionally at other events).
-Our thirteenth edition is a double bill from two solo artists: Adèle Le Gallez and Martha Pailing.
+Our thirteenth edition is a double bill from artists Adèle Le Gallez and Martha Pailing.

 A project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011, over the past fourteen years [Works Ahead](/hab/worksahead) has offered 36 small, supported, work-in-development commissions for artists — often in partnership with <a href="https://contactmcr.com" target="_blank">Contact</a>.